BZFlag-Dev/bzflag/plugins/plugin_utils/templates_readme.txt

 use templates to generate HTML content for pages.

 *syntax*
-Template code uses special tags that are always sournded by square backets "[ ]".
+Template code uses special tags that are always surrounded by square brackets "[ ]".
 The first character after the "[" tells the template engine what type of tag it is.
 Acceptable Tag codes are;